amypetrie/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 1. What words or phrases stick out to you for each theme?

+Intellection - introspection, appreciates intelligent discussions, critical thinkers, scrutinize theories and concepts Input - desire for knowledge, dive deeply into intruiging subjects Adaptability - respond in the moment, enjoy life minute by minute

 2. How would you define each of your top 5 talents in your own words?

 3. Do these top 5 talent themes resonate with you?
 Why or why not?